Sloan Distribution Grant

 - Applicants must be legal residents of the United States.

-- Film must be entering its distribution phase in 2016.
+- Film must be entering its distribution phase.

 For more information on the application deadline please visit our applications page.

 To be considered for the Alfred P. Sloan Distribution Grant, qualifying filmmakers must submit and online application on the Film Independent website during the application period.
 The online application includes:

 - Cover letter explaining your interest in the grant.

 - Project status and history.

 - A proposal for the distribution and marketing strategy based on current status of the film; including any sales, offers or ongoing negotiations.

 - Bios of key cast and crew, including sales agent and publicist if applicable.